evanwill/go-go-ghpages/0-prep.md

 ## Install Ruby

-Ruby is a fairly young and developing language with some unique features.
+[Ruby](https://www.ruby-lang.org/en/) is a fairly young and developing programming language with some unique features.
 To use Jekyll, you do not need to know anything about Ruby, but if you are curious, check out [Ruby in 20 minutes](https://www.ruby-lang.org/en/documentation/quickstart/).
 Frustratingly, different versions have many dependency and incompatibility problems.
 Because of these issues, many use Ruby Managers, such as [RVM](http://rvm.io/), to switch between versions.